 Wellspring Breakfast Club was founded in 1987 by the Campus Ministers at Bishop Manogue High School.
 In 1990, when Bishop Manogue was closed and it merged with Christian Brothers High School, Dr. Peterson brought the Wellspring Breakfast Club with her to CB.
 CB students have been cooking breakfast every Friday morning for Wellspring Women’s Center for over 20 years.
 Each Friday morning students come to the cafeteria at 6:00am, to cook scrambled eggs and pancakes for the women and their young children at Wellspring.
 They then deliver the hot food directly to Wellspring by 7:30am.

 All students are welcome to join Wellspring Breakfast Club at any time.
-For more information or to join, please email or see Mr. Bill Iliff ’76 or Mr. Evan Boylan.
+For more information or to join, please email firstname.lastname@example.org or see Dr. Bill Iliff ’76.

-For more information about Service Clubs please see Ms. Lystrup in the LSLO.
+For more information about Service Clubs please see Ms. Grapé in the LSLO, Room 106.